Experimental investigation relating free-surface features to sub-surface turbulence: Introduction

-It is necessary to supplement direct numerical simulation studies with experiments because it is not a foregone conclusion that the correlations between surface features and velocity field observed in DNS \citep{babiker2023} remain strong for much higher Reynolds numbers.
-It is well known that low-Reynolds number phenomena can differ from those at high-Reynolds numbers \citep[see, e.g., ][]{antonia2017}.
+It is necessary to supplement direct numerical simulation studies with experiments because it is not a foregone conclusion that the correlations between surface features and velocity field observed in the DNS considered in BA remain strong for much higher Reynolds numbers.
+Similarly, the collapse of the surface-to-bulk statistics for different DNS datasets to one curve with the right scaling demonstrated in AA cannot be extrapolated to far higher turbulence levels without careful enquiry.
+It is well known that low-Reynolds number phenomena can differ from those at high-Reynolds numbers \citep[see, e.g.,][]{antonia2017}.
 In large, this is believed to be related to a reduction in the dependence of the turbulence on the boundary conditions as $\ReynoldsNumber$ increases.
 For instance, there is a $\ReynoldsNumber$ dependence of the dissipation scaling of the cascade \citep{sreenivasan1998} and the decay exponent of turbulence also appears to have a $\ReynoldsNumber$ dependence \citep{sinhuber2015}.
 In boundary layers, the well-known hairpin structures \citep{adrian2000} are also known to be less coherent as the wall Reynolds number increases \citep{LozanoDuran_Jimenez_2014}.
-Surface-to-bulk statistics in DNS data were found by \cite{aarnes2025} to collapse well with the right scaling, yet this conclusion cannot be extrapolated to far higher turbulence levels without careful enquiry.
-In fact, existing experiments at higher $\ReynoldsNumber$ \citep{savelsberg2009} found that there is relatively little correlation between the free surface and the sub-surface turbulence in apparent contrast to the lower-Re DNS findings of \Babiker.
+For free-surface turbulent flows specifically, a recent study of mass transfer across the free surface \cite{herlina2019} found different trends for turbulence with low and high Reynolds numbers (corresponding to $\Reint \leq 500$ and $1440 \leq \Reint \leq 1856$, respectively, in their simulations, where $\Reint$ is the tubulent Reynolds number defined in Section \ref{sub-sec:flow-parameters} below.).
+Moreover, existing experiments at higher $\ReynoldsNumber$ \citep{savelsberg2009} found that there is relatively little correlation between the free surface and the sub-surface turbulence, in apparent contrast to the lower-Re DNS findings of BA.
+(Note, however, that \citep{savelsberg2009} considered point-to-point correlations, not plane-averaged values like BA, making direct comparison challenging.)